yogeshojha/rengine/README.md

 - Add a [GitHub Star](https://github.com/yogeshojha/rengine) to the project.
 - Tweet about this project, or maybe blogs?
-- Maybe nominate me for [github stars?](https://stars.github.com/nominate/)
+- Maybe nominate me for [GitHub Stars?](https://stars.github.com/nominate/)
 - Join DigitalOcean using my [referral link](https://m.do.co/c/e353502d19fc) your profit is **$100** and I get $25 DO credit.
 This will help me test reNgine on VPS before I release any major features.

 It takes a considerable amount of time to add new features and make sure everything is working.
-A donation is your way of saying: **reNgine is awesome**
+A donation is your way of saying: **reNgine is awesome**.

 Any support is greatly appreciated!
 Thank you!